 The Company's Chief Executive Officer, Andrew Dahl, is serving under the terms of an employment agreement dated, December 16, 2011.
-Under the agreement Mr. Dahl will serve as CEO for one year, subject to automatic renewal for successive one year terms, unless either party terminates the Agreement on sixty days' notice prior to the expiration of the term of the agreement.
+Under the agreement Mr. Dahl serves as CEO for one year terms, subject to automatic renewal, unless either party terminates the Agreement on sixty days' notice prior to the expiration of the term of the agreement.
 Mr. Dahl will be compensated as follows: he will receive an annual base salary of \$240,000.
 In addition, Mr. Dahl is entitled to monthly bonus compensation equal to 2% of the Company's revenue, but only to the extent that such bonus amount exceeds his base salary for the month in question.
-In addition, Mr. Dahl will be entitled to warrants having an exercise price of \$.25 per share, upon the attainment of specified milestones as follows: 1) Warrants for 500,000 shares upon identification of bio-active agents in the Company's product and filing of a patent with respect thereto, 2) Warrants for 500,000 shares upon entering into a business contract under which the Company receives at least \$500,000 in cash payments, 3) Warrants for 1,000,000 shares upon the Company entering into a co-development agreement with a research company to develop medicinal or pharmaceutical applications (where the partner provides at least \$2 million in cash or in-kind outlays), 4) Warrants for 1,000,000 shares upon the Company entering into a co-development agreement for nutraceutical or dietary supplement applications (where the partner provides at least \$2 million in cash or in-kind outlays), 5) Warrants for 1,000,000 shares upon the Company entering into a pharmaceutical development agreement.
-As of June 30, 2013, none of the milestones referred to had been achieved.
+In addition, Mr. Dahl will be entitled to warrants having an exercise price of \$.25 per share, upon the attainment of specified milestones as follows: 1) Warrants for 500,000 shares upon entering into a business contract under which the Company receives at least \$500,000 in cash payments, 3) Warrants for 1,000,000 shares upon the Company entering into a co-development agreement with a research company to develop medicinal or pharmaceutical applications (where the partner provides at least \$2 million in cash or in-kind outlays), 4) Warrants for 1,000,000 shares upon the Company entering into a co-development agreement for nutraceutical or dietary supplement applications (where the partner provides at least \$2 million in cash or in-kind outlays), 5) Warrants for 1,000,000 shares upon the Company entering into a pharmaceutical development agreement.
+As of September 30, 2013, none of the milestones referred to had been achieved and there has been no notice of contract termination.